RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 * A makes a clear and unambiguous promise to B;
 * B relies on that promise.
 * B is "injured" (loses money, suffers other damages) when A fails to keep the promise.

 #### Excerpts from *Elvin Associates v.
 Aretha Franklin,*

-The central issue pertaining to plaintiff's claim for breach of contract is whether or not the parties to that proposed contract &hellip; evinced an intent not to be formally bound before execution of a written, integrated contract.
-Language inserted in a draft of the agreement referring to its validity upon execution has generally been found to be strong (though not conclusive) evidence of intent *not* to be bound prior to execution.
+The central issue pertaining to Springer's claim for breach of contract is whether &hellip; the parties to that proposed contract &hellip; evinced an intent not to be formally bound before execution of a written, integrated contract.
+Language inserted in a draft of the agreement referring to its validity upon execution has generally been found to be strong
+(though not conclusive) evidence of intent *not* to be bound prior to execution.&hellip;

-Although we based our tentative findings largely on the fact that all of the incidental terms had been worked out by the final draft, and that the understanding was that Franklin would sign the agreement when she came to New York, there remains the obstacle of the preamble that [Springer's lawyer, Jay Kramer] drafted and that remained in every draft, namely:
+All of the incidental terms had been worked out by the final draft, and &hellip; the understanding was that Franklin would sign the agreement when she came to New York, [but] there remains the obstacle of the preamble that [Springer's lawyer, Jay Kramer] drafted and that remained in every draft, namely:

-> "This letter, when countersigned by you, shall constitute our understanding until a more formal agreement is prepared."
+> "This letter, when countersigned by you,
+> shall constitute our understanding
+> until a more formal agreement is prepared."

-After reviewing the above cited authorities and the post-trial submissions, we are constrained to find that such language indicates that [Aretha Franklin] was not to be contractually bound to Springer until the draft agreement was executed.
+We &hellip; find that such language indicates that [Aretha Franklin] was not to be contractually bound to Springer until the draft agreement was executed.
 This clause is simply too close to the language held to be decisive in [other cases] to be ignored.
 The cause of action for breach of contract must therefore be dismissed. &hellip;

 That, however, does not end the case.
-As above noted, plaintiff has asserted, in the alternative, a right to recover on a theory of promissory estoppel.
-The elements of a claim for promissory estoppel are: “[A] clear and unambiguous promise; a reasonable and foreseeable reliance by the party to whom the promise is made; and an injury sustained by the party asserting the estoppel by reason of his reliance.”
-The “ ‘circumstances [must be] such as to render it unconscionable to deny’ the promise upon which plaintiff has relied.”
+As above noted, Springer has asserted, in the alternative, a right to recover on a theory of promissory estoppel.

-The elements of a claim for promissory estoppel
+The elements of a claim for promissory estoppel are:

-are: "[A] clear and unambiguous promise; a reasonable and foreseeable reliance by the party to whom the promise is made; and an injury sustained by the party asserting the estoppel by reason of his reliance." &hellip;
+1. A clear and unambiguous promise;
+2. A reasonable and foreseeable reliance by the party to whom the promise is made;
+3. and an injury sustained by the party asserting the estoppel by reason of his reliance.&hellip;

+The circumstances [must be] such as to render it unconscionable to deny the promise upon which plaintiff has relied.

 It is difficult to imagine a more fitting case for applying the above-described doctrine.
-Although for her own business purposes Franklin insisted that the formal contract be with the corporate entity through which her services were to be "furnished," in the real world the agreement was with her, and we find that she had unequivocally and intentionally committed herself to appear in the production long before day on which it was intended  that the finalized agreement with her corporation would be signed.
+Although for her own business purposes
+Franklin insisted that the formal contract be with the corporate entity through which her services were to be "furnished," in the real world the agreement was with her, and we find that she had unequivocally and intentionally committed herself to appear in the production long before day on which it was intended that the finalized agreement with her corporation would be signed.

+First,
-First, it is clear from the testimony of all of the witnesses that Franklin was enthusiastic about appearing in the production and that at all times during the relevant period gave it the highest professional priority.
-She early on stated to Springer: "This is what I am doing."
+it is clear from the testimony of all of the witnesses that Franklin was enthusiastic about appearing in the production and that at all times during the relevant period gave it the highest professional priority.
+She early on stated to Springer:
+"This is what I am doing."
 Combined with her oral agreement, through her agents, to the basic financial terms of her engagement, her continued expression of this enthusiasm to Springer more than amply afforded Springer a reasonable basis for beginning to make the various arrangements and expenditures necessary to bring the production to fruition.

+Second,
-Second, Franklin could not possibly have assumed that Springer could have performed his obligations to her — which, among other things, included arranging a complicated schedule of performances to commence shortly after her arrival in New York — without committing himself to and actually spending considerable sums prior to her affixing her signature to the contract on the date of such arrival.
+Franklin could not possibly have assumed that Springer could have performed his obligations to her--- which, among other things, included arranging a complicated schedule of performances to commence shortly after her arrival in New York--- without committing himself to and actually spending considerable sums prior to her affixing her signature to the contract on the date of such arrival.
 Throughout the time that he was making those commitments and advancing the necessary sums, she accepted his performance without any disclaimer of her prior promises to him.
 Indeed, she actively participated in many aspects of the necessary arrangements.

+Third,
-Third, Franklin's expression to Springer of her fear of flying did not, as she has contended, make her promise conditional or coat it with a patina of ambiguity that should have alerted Springer to suspend his efforts to mount the production.
+Franklin's expression to Springer of her fear of flying did not, as she has contended, make her promise conditional or coat it with a patina of ambiguity that should have alerted Springer to suspend his efforts to mount the production.
 Although Franklin rejected Springer's offer to make alternative ground transportation arrangements, her primary reason for doing so was that she was determined to overcome her